rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 No. See the guide on [Direct Access Guide](/docs/guides/direct-access/) for more details.

 ## Can I read the SQLite file directly?
-Yes, but it has not been deeply tested.
+Yes, but it has not been extensively tested.
 See the guide on [Direct Access Guide](/docs/guides/direct-access/) for more details.

 ## Can I use rqlite to replicate my SQLite database to a second node?
 Not in a simple sense, no. rqlite is not a SQLite database replication tool.
 While each node does have a full copy of the SQLite database, rqlite is not simply about replicating that database.